-A far better option than Palomino Tubing, here there is at least the option of taking alcohol, you will be with a large groups for more fun and there is a nice mix of shade and sun!
+A far better option than Palomino Tubing, here there is at least the option of taking alcohol, you will be with large groups for more fun and there is a nice mix of shade and sun!
 Better yet upstream is a national park so you will not find any pollution, contamination or trash floating around here, a relative rarity in parts of Colombia sadly.

-However the next night when majority of guests were ready to party they insisted on having the music down really low and playing soft music – I guess partly because they were hungover and not up to another night.
-Really killed the buzz for quiet a few people and most people commented they were disappointed.
-Oh and Jesus – play something else besides house music at night.
+However the next night when the majority of guests were ready to party they insisted on having the music down really low and playing soft music – I guess partly because they were hungover and not up to another night.
+Really killed the buzz for quite a few people and most people commented they were disappointed.
+Oh, and Jesus – play something else besides house music at night.
 It’s fine every once in a while but 6 hours of it is overkill!

-Almost everyone extends their stay so make sure to allow at least a few days, one night just isn’t enough for one of the worlds best hostels.
-Let’s hope they keep their standards high in future and sort out the few issues with WiFi and music…
+Almost everyone extends their stay so make sure to allow at least a few days, one night just isn’t enough for one of the world’s best hostels.
+Let’s hope they keep their standards high in the future and sort out the few issues with WiFi and music…